marcelkornblum/sn-rfcs/text/0004-hosting.md

 # Unresolved questions
 [Unresolved questions]: #unresolved-questions

 This RFC does not really cover dynamic or complex hosting requirements, nor does it discuss choices such as whether to use AWS services or self-hosted servers on AWS.
-All of these merit discussino but would complicate this document and are better suited to a dedicated RFC regarding infrastructural choices.
+All of these merit discussion but would complicate this document and are better suited to a dedicated RFC regarding infrastructural choices.

 Security concerns and the tradeoffs regarding e.g. CSP headers with Styled Components are also not discussed, despite touching on the hosting solution in place.